andalanaldi/go-todoappxercise/README.md

 # Fullstack React and Go ToDo App

-I learn Go through a fullstack project through tutorials on youtube.
-Here are the Resources:
+I learn Go by practice with a fullstack project that I follow through tutorials on youtube.
+The tutorials are from freeCodeCamp and Burak Orkmez as a tutor from As a Programmer YouTube Channel.
+Hand-on experience in fulstack development like this is important to get a better understanding of a fullstack react and golang.
+For those who are curious, you can try this practice/exercise.
+Here are the Resources for your reference:

 ## Useful Resources